 Many local grocery stores in Gloucester (including Food Lion, Farm Fresh, Walmart, and Lowes) have containers to collect and recycle plastic grocery bags.
 There are also collection boxes at both library locations; those bags will be recycled into benches by the Trex company; thanks to the Lions Club Opens in New Window coordinating this effort.

 Larger Scrap Metal (Including Junk Automobiles)

-They accept items and appliances from homes made of steel, copper, and tin including:
+Contact each business directly for more information.
+They accept items and home appliances made of steel, copper, and tin including:

 - Discarded Piping

 - Metal Bikes